BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 Design:

-SQL Query language will be utilized to access a local database such as PostgreSQL Kibana and Elastic Search a will be utilzied to enable ultrafast search and visualization.
+SQL Query language will be utilized to access a Postgresql database Kibana and Elastic Search a will be utilzied to enable ultrafast search and visualization.
 Support for returning CSV files of all data will be added as well.